• Skip to primary navigation

 Instructions

-In the bowl of your stand mixer add the sourdough starter, melted butter with the cocoa powder mixed in, honey and warm milk.
+In the bowl of your stand mixer add the eggs and sugar.
+Blend until mixed together.
+Add the melted butter, milk and vanilla.
 Blend together.

 Supplies